 - After fifteen minutes, run cold water for ten minutes to thoroughly rinse the vinegar down.
 This step is very important, so don't skip it.

 - Pour 1/2 cup chlorine bleach into the drain and let it sit for another two hours.

-- Rinse with another gallon of boiling water poured slowly.
+- Rinse with another gallon of hot water poured slowly.

 - Turn on the shower’s water faucet, and let the water run for ten minutes.
 By now, ample water should be standing in the “U” curve of the p-trap.

 - The last step is to pour four ounces of mineral oil (plain cooking oil will work in a pinch) into the drain.
 The oil floats on the water in the trap and slows evaporation.